A Test for detecting Structural Breakdowns in Markets using Eigenvalue Decompositions: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a new fluctuation test for constant correlation matrix under a multivariate setting in which the change points need not be specified apriori.
-Our approach is more simplified because it allows us to work with more standard operations like eigendecomposition and normal distributions against the pairwise comparison and Brownian bridges of \cite{wied2012testing} and \cite{wied2017nonparametric}.
-Since we are dealing with only the largest eigenvalue, the power of our test is less compared to the pairwise comparison of the entire correlation matrix of \cite{wied2012testing} and \cite{wied2017nonparametric}.
-Nevertheless, our test is simpler for practical application and is effectively able detect changes in correlation matrix, as indicated in Section \ref{Testing on stock returns}.
+Our approach is more simplified because it allows us to work with more standard operations like eigen-decomposition and normal distributions against the pairwise comparison and Brownian bridges of \cite{wied2012testing} and \cite{wied2017nonparametric}.
+Since we are dealing with only the largest eigenvalue, the power of our test is lower compared to the pairwise comparison of the entire correlation matrix of \cite{wied2012testing} and \cite{wied2017nonparametric}.
+Nevertheless, our test is simpler in terms of understanding and practical application, and is effectively able to detect changes in correlation matrix in real world scenarios, as indicated in Section \ref{Testing on stock returns}.
 Moreover, our method can be generalized to detect any changes in covariance matrix structure, as a complementary technique to \cite{aue2009break}.
 One drawback of our test, which is also shared by \cite{wied2012testing} and \cite{wied2017nonparametric}, is the assumption of finite fourth moments and constant expectations and variances.
 Another drawback, which is shared by most of correlation based tests, is the low power when there are multiple change points in the duration under consideration, as illustrated in \cite{cabrieto2018testing}.
 Hence, it may be worthwhile to consider techniques like prefiltering and/or other transformations to overcome these drawbacks.